 The dark spaces around the serotonin cells are actually densely filled with other brain cells.
 You can’t see them in this picture, however, because only the serotonin cells were stained to make them visible.

-Ecstasy causes your serotonin neurons (yellow) to release large amounts of serotonin (the little red dots), which are stored in the axon terminals.
+MDMA causes your serotonin neurons (yellow) to release large amounts of serotonin (the little red dots), which are stored in the axon terminals.
 This massive serotonin release is responsible for the primary subjective effects of MDMA.

 Inside the axon terminal are small vesicles that contain serotonin molecules.
 When an electrical charge comes down the axon, these vesicles merge with the outer membrane of the axon terminal and release serotonin into the synapse.

 Moving in a little closer to the synapse, we can see some serotonin molecules floating around.
 We also see some serotonin reuptake transporters on the membrane of the axon terminal as well as receptors on the dendrite of the nearby neuron.